 includes legal costs and disbursements on a full indemnity basis.

-APPLICATON OF THIS AGREEMENT
+APPLICATION OF THIS AGREEMENT

 These Terms represent a “master agreement” and apply to all Orders and purchases of Products by the Customer.
 Each Order and any purchase of Products by the Customer from 3-DM are made under and subject to these Terms.